aldopando/BellabeatCaseStudy/README.md

 ## Ask

-**Business Task**
+**Business Task**.

-*Draw meaningful insights and trends into how consumers use non-Bellabeat smart devices and how this information can provide high-level recommendations for how these trends can inform Bellabeat marketing strategy*.
+*Draw meaningful insights and trends into how consumers use non-Bellabeat smart devices and how this information can provide high-level recommendations for Bellabeat marketing strategy*.

+---

 **What is the problem you are trying to solve?**

 Identify trends and patterns from overall smart devices usage data in order to draw insights and how they may apply in a Bellabeat products.

 **How can your insights drive business decisions?**